Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 Defining a loop within a class interface instead of hard-coding a raw Python for/while loop has several benefits:

-1. You can have full control over the data flow through loops
+1. You can have full control over the data flow through loops.
-2. You can add new loops and nest as many of them as you want
+2. You can add new loops and nest as many of them as you want.
-3. If needed, the state of a loop can be saved and resumed
+3. If needed, the state of a loop can be :ref:`saved and resumed <persisting loop state>`.
-4. New hooks can be injected at any point
+4. New hooks can be injected at any point.

 .. image:: https://pl-public-data.s3.amazonaws.com/docs/static/images/loops/epoch-loop-steps.gif
     :alt: Animation showing how to convert a standard training loop to a Lightning loop